The two-dimensional Coulomb plasma: quasi-free approximation and central limit theorem: Proof of Theorem : quasi-free approximation of free energy

 In this and the next subsections, we approximate the partition function of the (long-range) Yukawa gas in terms of the {\it quasi-free Yukawa approximation}, which we now define.
 The idea is the same as in Section~\ref{sec:qf-def-torus}, with the additional element that now the boundary requires a special treatment.

-Given parameters $0 \ll \ell \ll b \leq b' \ll 1$ (chosen later), we divide $\C$ into a grid of squares of side length $b$ with centers $\alpha \in (b\Z)^2 \subset \C$; often we will also write $\alpha$ to mean the square with center $\alpha$.
-Furthermore, it is useful to also consider the shifted grid, in which all squares are translated by $u \in [-b/2,b/2]^2$ so that their centers are $u+\alpha$.
-We say that the square $\alpha$ is in the bulk, and write $\alpha \subset D$, if it and its translates by $u \in [-b/2,b/2]^2$ have distance at least $b'$ to the complement of $S_V$ (respectively $\Omega$ in the situation of Remark~\ref{rk:quasifree-meso}); we write $D = D_u$ for the union of the bulk squares.
-Throughout Section~\ref{sec:quasifree}, we always assume that $b' \gg N^{-1/4}$ and (to reduce the number of parameters), in the context of Remark~\ref{rk:quasifree-meso}, that $b' \geq N^{-a}$.
-Furthermore, we always assume the previously stated bounds $0 \ll \ell \ll b \ll 1$.
+Given parameters which we will chose later on with the constraint \be N^{-1/2 +\sigma} \ll \ell \ll b \leq b' \ll 1, \qquad \ell < R, \eeq we divide $\C$ into a grid of squares $\alpha$ of side length $b$ with centers $c(\alpha) \in (b\Z)^2 \subset \C$.
+The last constraint \eqref{b-condition} will be assumed through out this paper.
+It will also be useful to also consider the shifted grid, in which all squares are translated by $u \in [-b/2,b/2)^2$ so that their centers are $u+c(\alpha)$.
+We write $\b S_u$ \nomOth[16]{$\b S_u$}{set of squares such that square containing $0$ has center $u$} for the set of squares partitioning $\C$ such that the square containing $0$ has $u$ as its center.
+We say that the square $\alpha \in \b S_0$ is in the bulk if it and its translates by $u \in [-b/2,b/2)^2$ have distance at least $b'$ to the complement of $S_V$ (respectively $\Omega$ in the situation of Theorem~\ref{rk:quasifree-meso}).
+Denote by $D_0$ the union of the bulk squares in $\b S_0$ and by $B_0= S_V \setminus D_0$ the remaining boundary region.
+For a square $\alpha \in \b S_u$ we define that $\alpha$ is in the bulk if $\alpha-u \in \b S_0$ is the bulk.
+Similarly, we define $D_u $ the union of the bulk squares satisfying the previous condition and denote by $B_u= S_V \setminus D_u$ the boundary region in this case.
+We will use the notation $\alpha \in D_u$ (or $\alpha \subset D_u$) to denote that $\alpha$ is a bulk cube.
+Throughout Section~\ref{sec:quasifree}, we assume in addition to \eqref{b-condition} the following condtion: \be b' \gg N^{-1/4}. \eeq In the context of Theorem~\ref{rk:quasifree-meso}, we assume that $b' \geq N^{-a}$ instead of $b' \gg N^{-1/4}$.

 Given parameters as above, we consider the quasi-free Yukawa gas obtained by removing the interaction between particles in a bulk square with particles outside that square, and replacing the interactions between particles in the same square by a periodic one inside each bulk square.
+For the particles in the boundary region, we will use independent particle approximation with density given by the equilibrium density $\rho_V$ near the boundary.
+Since the boundary region $B$ has an area of smaller order when compared with the interior domain $D$, the independent particle approximation is already sufficient to approximate the log partition function to order $N^{1-c}$.